MarcoMadera/Rindu/README.md

 To get the client ID, go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).

+If PKCE_AUTH is false you will need `SPOTIFY_CLIENT_SECRET` from [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/). `SPOTIFY_CLIENT_SECRET` it is only used server side and never exposed client side.

 Create a new app and copy the client ID.

 Create a `.env.local` file and paste the client ID as the example [`.env.example`](https://github.com/MarcoMadera/spotify-playlists-cleaner/blob/master/.env.example).